I, Laura Fuller Taylor, was born in St. Louis, Missouri on September 5th, 1883 the second child of Alonzo Albert Curtis and Lovancia Mehetible Fuller.

 Grandma Fuller's health was failing and her house was empty downstairs so she decided to come live with us just before Dorothy was married but alas; she was never happy this last year of her life and my health gave out too.
 But that wasn't the worst blow of all.

 It was our Esther who got discontented and was restless after Dorothy got married and kept us worried to death as to what she was going to do next.
-When we went to visit Dorothy in Crawfordsville, Indiana in July 1926 we stopped and spent the night at her husband Chet's first cousin's house (Who was best man at the wedding and fell for Esther) to break our long trip.
+When we went to visit Dorothy in Crawfordsville, Indiana in July 1926 we stopped and spent the night at her husband Chet's first cousin's house (Howard Bradley, who was best man at the wedding when he fell for Esther) to break our long trip.
 What did he do but follow us to Dorothy's place and persuade Esther to run off and marry him in Lafayette, Indiana on July 3rd, 1926.

 Mother Fuller gave up when Dr. Lambach said I must go to the hospital to get fixed if I ever wanted to be strong again.
 Childbirth had left me in bad shape.
 I was under ether for almost three hours for the operation and stayed at the hospital eleven days.